 When you understand your business model as a whole and the market and have the right timing, something special can happen.

 The 2000 internet boom was a total shit show, but there were winners!
 Take eBay as an example.
 Meg Whitman joined eBay because of “the emotional connection between eBay users and the site.”
 The user behaviour was indicative of the potential power of the eBay brand, and unlike many interwebs startups starting up and flaming out, simply “couldn’t be done off-line.”

 In other words, Whitman knew eBay passed the narrative test in a compelling and coherent manner, with the potential to eventually pass the numbers test.

 eBay’s brilliance was in what they didn’t do, not in what they did.
 What you choose NOT to do can sometimes be as important as what you do do (he he).

-The scope of eBay’s activities have a coherent narrative with their cost structure (the numbers test).
+The scope of eBay’s activities has a coherent narrative with their cost structure (the numbers test).
 What does that mean in practice?

-- There is no fulfilment and no inventory to mess about with.
+- There is no fulfillment and no inventory to mess about with.
 Their COGS are nothing so their gross margin is huge

 - Shipping is on top thank you very much

 - There is no credit risk and none of the overhead that is required to support all that jazz